 The bill was amended to allow for a period of grace after the appointed day for the banks to have time to reduce their circulation to the new fiduciary limits before the requirements for securing notes were to come into effect.
-This double burden rapidly decreased as the old notes of the banks were withdrawn and replaced by Consolidated notes.
+This double burden rapidly decreased as the old notes of the banks were withdrawn and replaced by Consolidated Bank Notes.

 The double tax burden did not disappear, however, in the case of dead notes, those which would never be presented for payment due to being irretrievably lost or destroyed.
 Joseph Brennan identified this question early on as being a major bone of contention.

 In 1929, the banks sought to write off a certain portion of their notes as dead, and cease payment of stamp duty on them.
 This was not permitted by either government at the time.
-The question of dead notes was never resolved.
+The question of dead notes was not resolved.